 Matt holds a PhD in wind engineering.
 He undertook his postgraduate studies at the University of Sydney and Monash University, which led to 10 international publications on the topics of wind tunnel testing, full-scale wind measurement, and computational fluid dynamics (CFD).
-Over the last 20 years, Matt has managed projects throughout Australia, Asia, and the Middle East in the fields of wind engineering and building technologies.
+Over the last 25 years, Matt has managed projects throughout Australia, Asia, and the Middle East in the fields of wind engineering and building technologies.

-Matt regularly presents at industry workshops and conferences, and has provided expert testimony at the Land and Environment Court.
-He is a longtime member of the Australasian Wind Engineering Society, a member of the Australian Wind Energy Association, and an Expert Panel Member of the Association of Building Sustainable Assessors.
+Matt regularly presents at industry workshops and conferences and has provided expert testimony at the Land and Environment Court.
+He is a longtime member of the Australasian Wind Engineering Society and a Green Building Council Australia Accredited Professional.

-In 1992, Matt received the Prize for Greatest Proficiency in Civil Engineering Design from the Association of Consulting Structural Engineers of NSW, Australia and a Japan Science and Technology Corporation awarded Matt a STA Fellowship in Wind Engineering.
-Matt is also a Green Building Council Australia Accredited Professional.
+Matt has received Industry awards throughout his career including the Prize for Greatest Proficiency in Civil Engineering Design from the Association of Consulting Structural Engineers of NSW, Australia and a Japan Science and Technology Corporation STA Fellowship in Wind Engineering.
+Matt has enjoyed competitive road and track cycling throughout his career and was a UCI Masters World Champion in 2015.